infostellarinc/gr-stellarstation/README.md

 $ conan remote add stellarstation https://api.bintray.com/conan/infostellarinc/stellarstation-conan
 ```

-Proceed to install gr-stellarstation normally with CMake:
+Proceed to install gr-stellarstation normally with CMake.
+Note that depending on your install path, you may need to run `make install` and `ldconfig` with superuser privileges:

 ```bash
 $ git clone https://github.com/infostellarinc/gr-stellarstation.git